farhodius/sample-product-manage-app/README.md

 # Code challenge - Product management frontend app

-Simple app that implements basic product handling API The app allows to create/read/update/delete and search products by name The app implements basic authentication using JWT.
-Demo loging and password are: demo-user/demo-pass
+Simple app that implements basic product handling API

+The app allows to create/read/update/delete and search products by name

+The app implements basic authentication using JWT.
+Demo login and password are:
+- demo-admin/demo-pass - admin user with access to all routes
+- demo-user/demo-pass - user with access only to file upload route
+- demo-cs-rep/demo-pass - usaer with access only to file list and file upload routes Role based access control only implemented for the frontend app for now

 # Installation and usage

 Nodejs 10+ version needs to be installed on your machine.

 Run `npm instal` to install all the dependencies then `npm start` to start the app in development mode.

 Navigage to `http://localhost:4200` to access the app.
 Enter demo credentials from above to get access to the navbar and protected routes.

 # Code challenge summary

 UI is pretty basic and using bootstrap css for styling.

 App only has one major route to manage products with a few children routes.

 Fixed basic unit tests and added a few custom ones

 #### Known issues: